pratikc192/DbScriptGeneratorForTimezone/README.md

 - Install nodejs 16 or above
 - Clone the repo
-- From the root directory of the project, run: `node index.js`
+- From the root directory of the project, run: `node index.js` (No need to do npm install as node_modules folder will be present, it has been kept for backward compatibility)